 Welcome to the Goerigk Research Group website.
-Our research at the School of Chemistry at The University of Melbourne, Australia, revolves around the exciting field of Quantum Chemistry, which is the description of electrons in chemical systems by evoking the laws of Quantum Mechanics.
+We are part of the Melbourne Centre for Theoretical and Computational Chemistry at the School of Chemistry, The University of Melbourne, Australia.
+Our research revolves around the exciting field of Quantum Chemistry, which is the description of electrons in chemical systems by evoking the laws of Quantum Mechanics.
 Our interests comprise both the development of new quantum-chemical methods, as well as applications to Organic-, Inorganic-, Physico- or Biochemical problems.
 We have established a range of national and international collaborations with experimental and other theoretical groups, and our research is supported by various local, national and international funding schemes.
 Please feel free to explore our website through the links provided in the right-hand sidebar (or at the bottom of the page, depending on your device).

-- Left picture: GMTKN55: a database for general main-group thermochemistry, kinetics and noncovoalent interactions.
-Find the open-access GMTKN55 paper here.
+- Top left picture: GMTKN55: a database for general main-group thermochemistry, kinetics and noncovoalent interactions.
+Find the open-access First GMTKN55 paper here.
+Second and third GMTKN55 papers are here and here.
+Tips for students and new DFT users with a GMTKN55-based comment on popular approaches can be found here.
+Our current recommendations for DFT (as of 2 September 2020) can be found here.
 Access the GMTKN55 website here.

-- Right picture: INV24: A test set for inversion barriers available as Open Access.
+- Top right picture: INV24: The first test set for inversion barriers available as Open Access.

 - Bottom picture: CHAL336: The most comprehensive test set for chalcogen-bonding interactions can be found here.

 - We also published guidelines for generating accurate reference data for models representing enzymatically catalyzed reactions incl. a benchmark set and DFT recommendations.
 The relevant papers are here and here.

 Welcome to Shebual Sebastian Antony Selvan, our newest PhD student.

 9 September 2023: